ItzDerock/discord-html-transcripts/README.md

     fileName: 'transcript.html', // Only valid with returnBuffer false.
 Name of attachment.
     minify: true, // Minify the result?
 Uses html-minifier
     saveImages: false, // Download all images and include the image data in the HTML (allows viewing the image even after it has been deleted) (!
 WILL INCREASE FILE SIZE !)
-});
+    useCDN: false // Uses a CDN to serve discord styles rather than bundling it in HTML (saves ~8kb when minified) });
 ```